 UPSC Topper Preetam Kumar Preparation Strategy

 The secret to being a UPSC topper in 2021 is preparation.
 You should focus intensely on the issues and ideas while also gathering as much information as you can about current events.
 Preetam began studying for the test in 2018 before beginning employment in Delhi for a year.
-Later on though, he made the decision to try to self-study for the test, and so his journey toward the civil services began.
+Later on, though, he made the decision to try to self-study for the test, and so his journey toward civil services began.
 He spent several hours studying at his desk while giving each topic due attention.
 He saw mathematics as his area of strength and completely focused there, which paid off with brilliant results.
 Preetam did not give the test at the most crucial moment.
 He previously took the test two times, but regrettably failed to pass.
 Both times, he made it to the interview level while also making it barely understandable.
-In order to fulfill your desires, you must also be aware that you must frequently veer off course.
+In order to fulfil your desires, you must also be aware that you must frequently veer off course.
 For UPSC candidates, persistence and hard work are two essential traits.

 At least 55 to 60 questions come from the static area.
 Your fundamental texts (such as NCERTs) and class notes are covered by static.
 In general, there should not be more than one source on a single subject.
 In recent years, a lot of historical questions have been raised.
 I believe that no topics or places may be disregarded.
-Since many questions are now asked outside of these books as well, UPSC is aware of all that is covered in fundamental texts like spectrum, ShankarlAS (Environment), etc. I would advise using these sources to build conceptual comprehension while using your brains to make wise guesses during exams.
+Since many questions are now asked outside of these books as well, UPSC is aware of all that is covered in fundamental texts like spectrum, ShankarlAS (Environment), etc. I would advise using these sources to build conceptual comprehension while using your brain to make wise guesses during exams.